In a war or disaster, the first reports are often wrong or conflicting.

 However, in this case, following the apparently-similar Lion crash, many countries immediately grounded the Max versions.
 If it were an explosion that damaged the airplane initially, fleet-wide grounding might not have been as essential.

-Not to be missed is China, which wants a worldwide market for their ‘737-killer’ Comac C-919, and would profit immensely from any tarnishing of Boeing’s reputation, and they helped lead the cry to ground the planes.
+Not to be missed is China, which wants a worldwide market for their ‘737-killer’ Comac C-919, and would profit immensely from any tarnishing of Boeing’s reputation, and they lead the cry to ground the planes, resulting in Europe and the U.S. grounding the planes.

 Regardless of the outcome of the investigation, these reports of an explosion add a very different element to the investigation than was the case in the Lion Air crash.